mwiatrzyk/modelity/docs/source/about.rst

 In Modelity, data parsing is executed automatically once data model is instantiated or modified, while validation needs to be explicitly called by client code, when collecting data to initialize model with is done.
-Thanks to this approach, models can be feed with data progressively (f.e. in response to user's input), while still being able to validate at any time.
+Thanks to this approach, models can be fed with data progressively (f.e. in response to user's input), while still being able to validate at any time.

 Features